 The information in this section will challenge life scientists to learn more about whether entrepreneurship might be the right path for them and learn more about themselves in the process.
 Life scientists considering the possibility of entrepreneurship need to learn what being an entrepreneur is about and what it takes.
 For example, it helps to have a vision you believe in.
 It takes determination and hard work.

-A successful biotech entrepreneur summarized key requirements for founding a successful life science startup:
+A successful biotech entrepreneur listed these key requirements for founding a successful life science startup:

-Protect yourself and your product legally and financially.
+- Protect yourself and your business legally and financially.